NSO-developer/nso-gitbook/development/core-concepts/northbound-apis/restconf-api.md

 unhide=extra,debug;secret
 ```

-This example unhides the unprotected group _extra_ and the password-protected group `debug` with the password `secret;`.
+This example unhides the unprotected group _extra_ and the password-protected group `debug` with the password `secret`.

 ## Trace Context